 What are the Penalties for DORA Non-Compliance?

-Penalties for DORA non-compliance include fines of up to 2% of the organization’s annual revenue and continue to pay penalties until they comply.
+Penalties for DORA non-compliance include fines of up to 2% of the organization’s annual revenue, and continue to pay penalties until they comply.
 The total fine is dependent on the scale of the violation and how willing the financial service organization is to cooperate with the relevant authorities.

-In addition, organizations that fail to meet DORA compliance may suffer reputational repercussions, and lose potential business.
+In addition, organizations that fail to meet DORA compliance may suffer reputational repercussions and lose potential business.
 In some instances, they may be asked to stop operations as a result of non-compliance.

 When Will the DORA Regulations Go into Effect?

-Creating a DORA Compliance Checklist for TPRM
+How to Build a DORA Compliance Checklist for TPRM

 Here’s how you can get started with a DORA compliance checklist in just a few steps: